markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/project.md

 ## Review the anatomy of the project

-The generated Asset Compute application project is a Node.js project for a specialized Adobe Firefly application, that adheres to the following structure:
+The generated Asset Compute application project is a Node.js project for a specialized Adobe Project Firefly application, that adheres to the following structure:

 + `/actions` contains sub-folders, and each sub-folder defines an Asset Compute worker.
     + `/actions/worker/index.js` defines the JavaScript code to be executed to perform the work of this worker.